stanislavsa/smart-woocommerce-search/README.txt

 5. Searching by SKU

 == Changelog ==

+= 2.14.0 =
+* Added: Option to display product rating
+* Under the hood improvements

 = 2.13.0 =
 * Added: Option to display selected product categories in the fullscreen popup